 8. Benefits

-9. Confidentiality, Non-solicitation, and Non-complete Clauses
+9. Confidentiality and Non-solicitation Clauses

 10. Work for Hire Clause